 The entire allocation to the municipality will not be considered for rollover.
-In cases whereby the roll over request is more than 50 per cent of the total allocation, National Treasury will approve the rollover amount up to 50 per cent of the 2022/23 allocation.
+In cases whereby the roll over request is more than 50 per cent of the total allocation, National Treasury will approve the rollover amount up to 50 per cent of the 2023/24 allocation.

 A municipality may not request a rollover of the same grant for the 3rd consecutive time.
-Furthermore rollover requests for prior rollovers will not be considered.
-The municipality must not include previous years unspent conditional grants as a rollover request.
+(Note 3) Furthermore, rollover requests for prior rollovers will not be considered.
+The municipality must not include previous years unspent conditional grants as a rollover request #

-No rollover application will be approved for projects constituted through Regulation 32 of the Municipal Supply Chain Management Regulations.
+No rollover application will be approved for projects constituted through Regulation 32 and 37 of the Municipal Supply Chain Management Regulations.
 Projects linked to additional funding and disasters are exempted.

-No rollover applications will be approved for a portion of an allocation where the proof of commitment for the roll over application is linked to invoices that were issued before or on 31 May 2023.
+No rollover applications will be approved for a portion of an allocation where the proof of commitment for the roll over application is linked to invoices that were issued on or before 31 March 2024.